fizzygx/Youtube-X/README.md

 - **Automatic updates** – the app silently checks for new versions of yt‑dlp once a week and installs them in the background.
 - **Manual update** – you can also trigger an update manually via the menu: **⋮ → Check for Updates**.
 - **Credit** – all download functionality is powered by yt‑dlp.
-We are grateful to the yt‑dlp community for making this possible.
+I am grateful to the yt‑dlp community for making this possible.
 Please consider supporting their work.

 ## 📝 Requirements